aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/aptos_account.md

 <pre><code>public fun assert_account_is_registered_for_apt(addr: address)<br/></code></pre>

-Check if the address existed.
-Check if the AptosCoin under the address existed.
+Check if the address existed.<br/> Check if the AptosCoin under the address existed.

 <pre><code>pragma aborts_if_is_partial;<br/>aborts_if !account::exists_at(addr);<br/>aborts_if !coin::spec_is_account_registered&lt;AptosCoin&gt;(addr);<br/></code></pre>